OTBProject/OTBDocs/docs/chat-guide.md

 ### What are Commands?

 A command is a word which the bot will respond to if it is the first word in a message.
 Commands often start with an exclamation mark, such as `!example`, but they can be any string of characters without a space in them.
+Commands are not case sensitive, so `!ExaMPle` is equivalent to `!example`.

 ### What are Aliases?

 An alias is a word which represents another word or group of words.
 Like commands, aliases are only processed by the bot if they are the first word of a message.
 However, an alias can expand into a command and parameters (other text after the command) for the command, to make running certain commands easier.
 If an alias expands to something which is not a command or another alias, it won't do anything.
+Like commands, aliases are not case sensitive.

 For example, `!addcom` is said to be "aliased" to `!command add` because if you type `!addcom !example example response`, `!addcom` will be replaced (during processing) by `!command add`, making it as if you had typed `!command add !example example response`.
 An alias will sometimes be denoted as `<alias>='<expansion>'`.
 In this example, `!addcom='!command add'`.